 Skip to main content

-Carrot and bean soup, served in a white bowl.
+Carrot and bean soup, with a swirl of extra virgin olive oil, served in a white bowl.

 Carrot and Bean Soup